AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ### Update metadata

 1. To update metadata, select the files for which you want to update.
-You can select all the files that are appearing by checking in the check box appearing adjacent to **Title**.
-For selecting all the records, you can select the tab **Select all 1329 files** appearing above the Title bar as shown below.
+You can select the files that are appearing in the Metadata panel, by checking in the check box appearing adjacent to **Title**.
+If you want to select all the records, use the **Select all** tab above the Title bar as shown below.

     >[!NOTE]
     >